-Imagine that you’ve bought a home: you’re all moved in, enjoying the neighborhood and making the home “your own” by brushing on some fresh paint and installing new carpet.
-Then, you get a letter from a lawyer stating that someone else claims to own the house, or the previous owner used the house as collateral on a loan that hasn’t been paid, and you fear losing your new home.
-Or, maybe a utility company wants to access electrical, gas or phone lines that are located directly under a family room or kitchen addition to the house.
+Imagine that you've bought a home: you're all moved in, enjoying the neighborhood and making the home "your own" by brushing on fresh paint and installing new carpet.
+Then, you get a letter from a lawyer stating that someone else claims to own the house, or that the previous owner used the house as collateral on a loan that hasn't been paid.
+Suddenly, you are in fear of losing your new home.

-How do protect yourself from these situations?
-Title insurance.
-This insurance is designed to protect you against defects in title, that is, your claim to free and clear ownership in the land.
-Although title insurance policies and coverage vary by state and insurance companies, the process of getting a policy usually includes:
+Although title insurance policies and coverage vary by state and by insurance company, the process of getting a policy usually includes:

 In order for you to understand what title insurance is and how it works, you need to know a few things about the underwriting process and some terms connected with this type of insurance.

-For a home buyer’s purposes, a title insurance policy is a contract of indemnity in which the an insurance company (or “insurer”) agrees to “indemnify,” or compensate, the “insured,” which could be you the buyer, or your lender, for financial losses that the insured sustains because of things like:
+For a home buyer's purposes, a title insurance policy is a contract in which the an insurance company ("insurer") agrees to "indemnify," or compensate, the "insured(s)" (you as the buyer, your lender, or better yet both), for financial losses sustained because of things like:

-For example, if a bank’s mortgage was unenforceable against a borrower because the borrower does not in fact have legal title to the home, say, for example, the seller didn’t own the land he “sold” to the buyer, then the insurer might have to pay the bank for its loss on the mortgage.
+The lender's portion of the policy protects it against situations where, for example, the mortgage is unenforceable against the borrower (you) because you do not in fact have legal title to the home, perhaps because the seller didn't own the land "sold" to you.
+In such a case, the title insurer might have to pay the bank for its loss on the mortgage.

-More importantly to you, the buyer, if after you buy the home a neighbor claims and proves that he had bought several feet of your property from your seller several years before the sale and recorded a deed, the title insurer would have to pay you for your loss if it failed to discover the sale.
+More importantly if you are the home buyer, if after you buy the home a neighbor claims and proves that he had bought several feet of your property from your seller several years before the sale and recorded a deed, the title insurer would have to pay you for your loss if it failed to discover the sale.

-At first, a title insurer (or “title company”) will perform a “title search,” that is, it will investigate the public records in the government land office (or “recorder’s office”) in the county where the home is located.
-In this search, it’s looking for documents that affect title to the land, such as deeds and liens.
+Soon after the home buyer and seller sign a purchase contract and enter escrow, a title insurer (or "title company" or attorney) will perform a "title search," that is, it will investigate the public records in the government land office (or "recorder's office") in the county where the home is located.
+In this search, it's looking for documents that affect title to the land, such as deeds and liens.

-A preliminary report is then made.
-It lists and details the liens, easements or other encumbrances on the land.
-These will be listed as “exceptions” to insurance coverage, that is, if the insurance policy was to be issued on the date of the preliminary report, the insurer would not pay you for any loss you sustain as a result of one of the listed items.
+The title company then issues a preliminary report.
+This lists and details the liens, easements, or other encumbrances on the land.
+These will be listed as "exceptions" to insurance coverage, that is, if the insurance policy was to be issued on the date of the preliminary report, the insurer would not pay you for any loss you were to sustain as a result of one of the listed items.

-So, the preliminary report serves two purposes for the buyer: it gives you an idea of who has any type of interest in the property and it gives you and the seller a chance to have them removed, if possible, before the sale.
-In the examples above, for instance, it gives the seller a chance to pay the tax lien or to disprove the neighbor’s claim to an area of the land.
+So, the preliminary report serves two purposes for the buyer: It gives you an idea of who has any type of interest in the property and it gives you and the seller a chance to have any clouds on title removed, if possible, before the sale.
+If, for example, the seller failed to pay property taxes and the government put a lien on the property, you'll want the seller to pay the tax lien before the closing.

 A preliminary report does not give you any insurance coverage.
-It is simply an offer to give you insurance coverage, listing the various ownership interests in the land and what items will be excepted from coverage if you decide to accept it.
+It is simply an offer to give you insurance coverage, listing the various ownership interests in the land and what items will be excepted from coverage if you, as the home buyer, decide to accept it.

-A commitment is an agreement by a title insurer to issue a title insurance policy to you to cover your home and land.
-As opposed to a preliminary report, where the insurer assumes no liability, the commitment obligates the insurer for the period specified in the commitment to sell you a title insurance policy for a specified price, or “premium.”
+A commitment is a time-delimited agreement by a title insurer to issue a title insurance policy to you to cover your home and land to sell you a title insurance policy for a specified price, or "premium."

 Almost always, the commitment will contain conditions that have to be met in order for the insurance to go into and to remain in effect and exceptions to coverage, that is, as in the preliminary report, a list of items that will not be covered by the policy.